Karl is a longtime freelancer who's passionate about music, art, and writing.

-Ectoplague’s latest album, Cadaverous, is full of ominous sounds and dark portent, as well as a healthy helping of ‘80s horror movie aesthetics.
+Ectoplague’s latest album, Cadaverous, is full of ominous sound, dark portent, and a healthy helping of ‘80s-horror-movie aesthetic.
 It creates a pleasing sense of doom and danger that is quite fun to hear.
 Ectoplague has a good grasp on the qualities that make music entertainingly creepy and threatening.
-It’s a soundtrack for a horror movie that’s never been made, and as such, I felt it was hugely fun to listen to.
+It’s a soundtrack for a horror movie that’s never been made, and as such, it was hugely fun to listen to.

 The first thing that stands out about Cadaverous is the serious darkness of the bass that rumbles underneath the music.
 It has the kind of weight that feels like dark breaths from ancient crypts and it adds to the feeling of delicious terror that is imparted by the other elements in the music.

 Another interesting musical arrow in Ectoplague’s quiver on this album is the way in which he uses high, tightly wound synth sounds, including chimes and bells, to intensely increase the sense of tension, suspense and nervous energy.
 As these sounds play out their minor key, often twisting melodies and arps, they jack up that sensation of something dangerous waiting in ambush for us as we turn the next corner or looming out of the shadows to attack from behind.

 As I may have mentioned before, I am often dubious about voiceover parts in music, but I didn’t mind Ectoplague’s use of them on Cadaverous because I felt they fit in nicely with his ‘80s horror movie vibe.
 The choice of the tone and timbre of the voices in which they were done was entertaining and fit in with the thematic nature of the album.